Haw Par Villa is renowned, or should I say notorious, for being Singapore’s weirdest attraction.

-Haw Par Villa is renowned for being Singapore’s weirdest attraction.
-Because of that, it’s often forgotten that the statue park was originally created by its founders, the Aw Brothers, to celebrate and promote classic Chinese morals.
-Here are 9 “lessons” on classic virtues that you would encounter if you were to visit this truly bizarre attraction.
+Thanks to that, it’s often forgotten that the statue park was originally created by its founders, the Aw Brothers, to celebrate and promote classic Chinese virtues.
+Here are 9 “lessons” on classic Chinese morals and values that you’d learn about when you visit this truly bizarre attraction.

 1. Madam White Snake (白蛇传, Bai She Zhuan)

 The legend of Madam White Snake is one of the most well-known legends in Chinese mythology.
 It is also one of the hardest to interpret, with the story exploring a broad range of themes such as inter-racial unions, moral obstinacy, blind fury, and karma.

 2. Old Sage Jiang (姜子牙, Jiang Zi Ya)